-The Warren Anatomical Museum originated from John Collins Warren's (1778-1856) donation of his personal teaching and research collection.
-Like many of his medical peers, Warren collected anatomical and pathological preparations to aid his practice and study.
-His collecting began as early as 1799, and he gradually expanded his collection to help teach his medical students.
-When Warren resigned his Harvard professorship in 1847, he presented most of his collection to the University with an endowment of $5,000 to support its preservation.
+The Warren Anatomical Museum first opened at Harvard Medical School in 1847.
+The Museum's name comes from it's founder, John Collins Warren, and his father, John Warren.
+The Museum originated from John Collins Warren's personal teaching and research collection.
+Warren collected anatomical and pathological preparations to aid his practice and study.
+His collecting began as early as 1799.
+He expanded his collection to teach his Harvard medical students.
+Warren resigned in 1847 and donated the Museum to Harvard with a $5,000 endowment.